preadly/Bulbasaur/README.md

 # Bulbasaur
 Bulbasaur was created with the objective of sharing components used by the Preadly crawler.
 It is a module for crawler operations, which uses the XML parser Nokogiri.
 Bulbasaur helps to simplify those HTML operations.
+This is one of contributions of [pread.ly](http://pread.ly) to the open source community.

 [![Build Status](https://travis-ci.org/preadly/Bulbasaur.svg?branch=master)](https://travis-ci.org/preadly/Bulbasaur)
 [![Code Climate](https://codeclimate.com/github/preadly/Bulbasaur/badges/gpa.svg)](https://codeclimate.com/github/preadly/Bulbasaur)